The Effectiveness of SMS on Computers

 • Medical practices can send appointment reminders to patients, reducing the number of missed appointments.

-• Salons or spas can remind customers of their upcoming appointments or changes in their schedules.
+• Salons or spas can remind customers of upcoming appointments or schedule changes.

 • Service businesses (like home repair or maintenance) can remind customers of their appointment window.